List of Goods Produced by Child Labor or Forced Labor

-The List of Goods Produced by Child Labor or Forced Labor is an annual publication issued by the United States Government’s Bureau of International Labor Affairs at the U.S. Department of Labor.
-It has been published within the December 2014 Department of Labor report issued in its sixth updated edition.
-The list is published under the direction of the Trafficking Victims Protection Reauthorization Act (TVPRA) of 2005, which was reauthorized by Congress in 2008, 2011 and 2013.
-A Justice for Victims of Trafficking Act has passed House in January 2015.
+The List of Goods Produced by Child Labor or Forced Labor is an annual publication issued by the United States Government's Bureau of International Labor Affairs at the U.S. Department of Labor.
+It was published in the December 2014 Department of Labor report issued in its sixth updated edition.
+The list is published under the direction of the Trafficking Victims Protection Reauthorization Act (TVPRA) of 2005, which the U.S. Congress reauthorized in 2008, 2011 and 2013.
+The U.S. House of Representatives passed the Justice for Victims of Trafficking Act in January 2015.

-As of 20 September 2018, the most recent publication, the list comprises 148 goods from 76 countries, slightly higher than the numbers published in 2014 when the list had 136 goods that ILAB "[had] reason to believe are produced by forced labor or child labor" in 74 countries.
+As of September 5, 2024, the date of the most recent publication, the list comprises 204 goods from 82 countries and areas.
+The figures for 2018 were 148 goods from 76 countries, slightly higher than the numbers published in 2014 when the list had 136 goods that ILAB "[had] reason to believe are produced by forced labor or child labor" in 74 countries.
 According to the 2014 report, agriculture, forestry and fishing were the sectors where child labor and forced labor were most common.
 Manufacturing, mining, quarrying and pornography completed the list.